mkabakovitch/mkabakovitch.github.io/devops.md

 The very first step is subscribe to the SAP Cloud Transport Management service.
 See [Configuring Entitlements to SAP Cloud Transport Management](https://help.sap.com/docs/cloud-transport-management/sap-cloud-transport-management/configuring-entitlements-to-sap-cloud-transport-management).

-Next, in order to enable uploading artefacts from source environment to specific transport node in Cloud Transport Management, programmatic access to the errvice must be ebabled.
-To achieve it, instance of the Cloud Transport Management service with the plan **standard** must be created in the subaccount where service is subscribed.
+Next, in order to enable uploading artefacts from source environment to specific transport node in Cloud Transport Management, programmatic access to the service must be enabled.
+To achieve it, an instance of the Cloud Transport Management service with the plan **standard** must be created in the subaccount where service is subscribed.
 See [Creating a Service Instance and a Service Key](https://help.sap.com/docs/cloud-transport-management/sap-cloud-transport-management/creating-service-instance-and-service-key).

 > [!TIP]
 > Even though the subscription and the service instance can be created in any subaccount, it makes sense to do it in a dedicated "management" (or "infrastructure") subaccount, because: